crowddynamics/crowddynamics/docs/source/sections/definitions.rst

 Agent
 -----
-Set of active agents usually referred as just agents is denoted
+Set of active agents that are subject to motion usually referred just agents is denoted

 .. math::
    A = \{ 0, 1, \ldots, n-1 \}